WHO WE ARE

 Novalis also published an edition of Prie avec l'Église according to the Dominican rite (1944-1964) and a children's version (1947-1957).
 As well, Novalis has twice (1990-1992 and 2004-2006) launched a magazine called Prions en Église Junior in partnership with the French publisher Bayard Presse International.

 Following the publication in 1930 of Pope Pius XI's encyclical Casti Connubii, the Catholic Action movement intensified its teaching about Christian marriage.
 In Canada, one of the highlights of these efforts was the celebration of 100 marriages at Delorimier Stadium in Montreal in July 1939.
-One of the organizers, Father Albert Sanschagrin (future Oblate provincial and bishop), realizing the benefits of serious preparation, founded marriage preparation courses that were entrusted to Jeunesse ouvrière catholique.
+One of the organizers, Father Albert Sanschagrin (future Oblate provincial and bishop), realizing the benefits of serious preparation, initiated marriage preparation courses that were entrusted to Jeunesse ouvrière catholique.
 Before long, other Catholic Action groups and dioceses came aboard.
 Within a few years, it became clear that a manual was needed.
 Organizers turned to the Catholic Centre for editorial assistance.

-The first edition took two years to complete with the collaboration of physicians, psychologists, priests, and other professionals.
+The first edition took two years to complete with the collaboration of physicians, psychologists, priests and other professionals.
 The package of 15 lessons appeared in 1944 in French; the following year, the English version was ready.
 Success came quickly.
 In 1947, the United and Anglican Churches of Canada decided to adapt the program and encouraged their faithful to follow the course.
 In 10 years, the Catholic Centre distributed more than 100,000 copies of the course.
 When Father Guay left in 1960, the Centre's marriage preparation program was available in 16 languages in 25 countries.

 At the same time that it launched this program, the Catholic Centre also launched a marriage preparation correspondence course in English and in French for engaged couples unable, for whatever reason, to attend sessions in person.
 Registered couples receive texts for reflection and directed activities, to complete alone or together.
 Once the homework is done, couples answer questionnaires that they return to their counsellor, who adds comments.
 The course takes twelve weeks to complete.
 In the early 70s, eight counsellors dealt with 850 couples per year.
 Today, the course reaches more than 400 francophone couples annually in Canada (primarily in Ontario, Quebec and New Brunswick) and the United States.

-A change of name
+A Change of Name

 On 1 July, 1965, the University of Ottawa, along with its civil and pontifical charters, became Saint Paul University, while the Government of Ontario established a new University of Ottawa.
 Father Guay's creation was now the Catholic Centre of Saint Paul University.
 That was step one.
 Step two came in September 1969 when the Catholic Centre officially changed its name to Novalis.
 Besides the fact that "Novalis" was easily understood and pronounced in both official languages, it distinguished the publishing house from the many Catholic centres and diocesan information centres which sprang up after the Second Vatican Council.
 From poetic Latin, the word Novalis means "cleared land ready for sowing."
 The logo is a buried capital "N" sprouting a small plant in the sunshine.

-Birth of a partnership
+Birth of a Partnership

 An agreement reached in 1973 between Saint Paul University and the Ottawa daily, Le Droit, meant Novalis could continue to grow while reorganizing the various tasks involved in publishing.
 Under this agreement, the commercial team at Le Droit held a service contract with Saint Paul University to oversee the technical details of production, marketing and customer relations.
 The university, while retaining general control of the enterprise and ownership of the trademarks, assured the literary and pastoral quality of the products.
 This commercial partnership was one of the first of its kind in Canada, and it has served as a model for other joint ventures between universities and the private sector.